 Yoga is for everyone – from amateurs to aficionados, and even mummies to-be!
 Yes, pre-natal yoga has its fair share of goodness to prepare expecting mummies, physically and mentally, for a smoother delivery.
-Here’s our top 7 reasons why.
+Here are our top 7 reasons why.

 1. Strengthen Stamina